5 Things To Do In Las Vegas That Aren’t On The Strip

 Updated April 2020, 5 Things To Do In Las Vegas That Aren’t On The Strip was originally written in October 2015

 I hate gambling in casinos.
 I don’t like going clubbing and I don’t see the appeal of the Las Vegas strip either.
 I know, I come off as a Vegas-hater, but I have been here damn near 20 times.
 I’m over it.
+I do, however like the neon lights; the defining element of Vegas.
 However, I do have the luxury of having family that’s been living here for about the last 15 years, so I’m fully aware of the good stuff to do off the strip.
+If you’re not into gambling, but want to experience the essence of Vegas, you could always check out the neon museum.
+You can find out more information on NeonMama.com.
 I’ve had plenty of opportunities to visit these fun places in the past, so here are my suggestions for the top 5 Things To Do In Las Vegas That Aren’t On The Strip.

 1. Valley of Fire State Park

 North of Vegas on the I-15.
 There are numerous hiking trails here, or if you’re lazy you can just drive the road through the park.
 You will inevitably pass nearby here if you are headed to Utah to check out Zion National Park and beyond.
 So make the stop and come check it out.
 It’s better than the strip.
 Featuring rock formations that look they’ve been set afire and many petroglyphs.
 Park entrance to Valley of Fire is $10 per vehicle.

 If you’re looking for an adventurous off the strip Vegas getaway you can camp in Valley of Fire, click here for more info on the state park + camping info.
 Not as adventurous, but want to be near the park?
 Check out the Northshore Inn At Lake Mead.